J-Ellette/Emu-Soft/build_sheet.md

 Delete from the list any redundancies.
 Mark as (COMPLETE) each item implemented.
 Delete from the list any items that are beyong the scope of this project due to difficulties.
+Do all languages, in whichever order you want to go after the list.

 Each script in each folder/subfolder should be proveided with a readme.md detailing what it is, what it has emulated, uses, etc.